 SENSORIMOTOR LEARNING LAB

 The Sensorimotor Learning Lab at Acadia University studies how humans learn to produce, maintain, and remember complex movements such as speech production.
 The lab also studies the role of the brain's motor systems in language reception.
-We are particularly interested in the cerebellum's contribution to speech perception.
-We tackle these problems using behavioural manipulations, noninvasive brain stimulation (TMS), neuroimaging meta-analyses, and computational modelling.
+More recently, we've started to examine the psychology and neuroscience of human-AI interactions.
+We tackle these problems using behavioural manipulations, noninvasive brain stimulation (TMS), neuroimaging, and computational modelling.

 Lab News